 How does it work?

 First, get the feel on a BMX bicycle.
-Trips through local trails on a bicycle will give you that crucial first taste of rubber-and-rough and is a slower (although no less technical) introduction to off-road.
+Trips through local trails on a bicycle will give you that crucial first taste of rubber-and-rough and is a slower (although no less technical) introduction to Enduro.
+Once this has been mastered, you can progress to an Enduro bike.

-Be honest about your Cross Country racing ability – No matter how experienced you may be on road, it doesn’t help you much when you have to deal with very steep inclines, rocks, sand, ruts, water crossings etc.
+Be honest about your enduro racing ability – No matter how experienced you may be on road, it doesn’t help you much when you have to deal with very steep inclines, rocks, sand, ruts, water crossings etc.

 Become a member of a club in order to join in rides where there would be a trail leader and sweep rider following behind.
 Don’t be afraid to let someone else help you get through a tricky trail.